aalfiann/reSlim/readme.md

 ### app/

 Here is the place for slim framework
+We are using PDO MySQL for the Database.

 ### classes/

-Add your core classes here.
+reSlim core classes are here.
-We are using PDO MySQL for the Database.

 ### classes/middleware

-Add your middleware classes here.
+reSlim middleware classes are here.
-We are using PDO MySQL for the Database.

 ### logs/